Skip to main content

 • manager-specific phase names and audit metadata

-Architectural Placement
+Architectural placement

 1. A manager such as backup, restore, or upgrade decides it needs to start or resume work.